fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/late_binding.md

 animal::~animal()
 ~~~

 What has been done in the example above is **late binding**.
-Function pointers get different value depending on the type of the object which results in different functions being called.
+Function pointer gets different value depending on the type of the object which results in different functions being called.

 It's also a better approach than enum - we setup it only once (in the constructor).
 No else-ifs or switches every time a function needs to be used, just pointer dereference.